-TSCI Upper A Gallery:
+TSCI Upper A and E Galleries:

-In January 2024, a 22-bed gallery at the TSCI Restrictive Housing Unit was discontinued as a Restrictive Housing Gallery and repurposed as a Mission Specific Housing Unit; this unit (Upper A Gallery) is used to reduce the use of restrictive housing for special populations that require a controlled and structured environment and are classified to Maximum 1A custody but require a higher level of structure and control than RTC F/G. The purpose of Upper A Gallery is to provide a structured environment with conditions of confinement similar to a General Population setting for individuals whose behavior and institutional history demonstrate a pattern of high-risk behavior that in tum poses a significant risk to the safe and effective operation of NDCS facilities.

-During FY2024 individuals assigned to Upper A gallery were offered 3.5 hours of out-of-cell time per day.
+In January 2024, a 22-bed gallery at the TSCI Restrictive Housing Unit was discontinued as a Restrictive Housing Gallery and repurposed as a Mission Specific Housing Unit.
+On October 7, 2024, another 20 beds were repurposed as Mission Specific Housing.
+These units (Upper A and E Galleries) are used to reduce the use of restrictive housing for special populations that require a controlled and structured environment and are classified to Maximum 1A custody but require a higher level of structure and control than RTC F/G. The purpose of Upper A and E Galleries is to provide a structured environment with conditions of confinement similar to a General Population setting for individuals whose behavior and institutional history demonstrate a pattern of high-risk behavior that in tum poses a significant risk to the safe and effective operation of NDCS facilities.
+During FY2025 individuals assigned to Upper A and E galleries were offered 3.5 hours of out-of-cell time per day.

-Staffing requirements for Upper A Gallery from 0700-1900 is three floor corporals; from 1900-0700 is one floor corporal.
-Upper A Gallery also have the additional resources of a unit manager, corrections captain and a case manager.
+Staffing requirements for Upper A and E Galleries from 0700-1900 is three floor corporals; from 1900-0700 is one floor corporal.
+Upper A and E Galleries also have the additional resources of a unit manager, corrections captain and a case manager.

 Due to the high-risk nature of this population a strict schedule in which movement is controlled and monitored is utilized to minimize risk to staff and other individuals as well as manage a safe and successful housing unit.
-Upper A Gallery has one yard that is utilized by one individual at a time.
-The unit is offered free time in the day room and the unit is divided into small groups to ensure movement is monitored and controlled in the safest manner possible.
+Upper A and E Galleries both have one yard that is utilized by one individual at a time.
+The units are offered free time in the day room and the units are divided into small groups to ensure movement is monitored and controlled in the safest manner possible.
 This highly structured environment serves a dual purpose by reducing the use of restrictive housing and giving the individuals that have been on LTRH the opportunity to transition to a less restrictive setting before reintegrating with general population; and reducing the use of restrictive housing when used as an alternative to LTRH placement.
 NDCS mitigates the higher risk of violence towards staff by ensuring staff are trained and properly equipped with the necessary tools to maintain a safe and secure environment.
 The individuals assigned to this unit are given an incentive-based case plan focusing on pro-social development, anger management and conflict resolution to assist in the transition to a general population setting.
-Some examples of the programming offered are: 7 Habits of Highly Effective People, 5 Keys, Hustle 2.0, and a variety of programs available via tablet.
+Some examples of the programming offered are: 7 Habits of Highly Effective People, 5 Keys, and a variety of programs available via tablet.